one of the best suitable time of the year to hike in the Himalayas of Nepal...

 Food and Accommodation in Everest Base Camp Trek in November

-Foods during the month of November will be with paramount selection.
+Foods during November will be with paramount selection.
 There will be a large and selective menu in hotels and lodges but as you hike higher, the menu will be limited.

 All these foods are tourist standard and are hygienic in the Himalayas but make sure you are giving the hotel staff a sufficient amount of time to cook your lunch, dinner, and breakfast.

 However, due to the busy trekking season of November, hotels, and lodges will be fully occupied by trekkers.
-Make sure pre-booking is very important during the month of November to avoid sleeping in the dining hall.
+Make sure pre-booking is very important during November to avoid sleeping in the dining hall.

 Highlights of Everest Base Camp Trek in November